maurogeorge/segredario/README.md

 This project is a fangame to make a proposal to my girlfriend.

+The game can be played at [segredario.maurogeorge.com.br](http://segredario.maurogeorge.com.br/).

 ## Disclaimer

 Since the main idea is to make a proposal to my girlfriend, and this is my first game.
 I had to do some things quick and dirty, after all I want to becoma a groom fast.

 So Pull Requests are welcome.
-Please see CONTRIBUTING.md for details.
+Please see [CONTRIBUTING.md](https://github.com/maurogeorge/segredario/blob/gh-pages/CONTRIBUTING.md) for details.

 ## Dependencies